JacopoBartoli/game-of-life/README.md

 - Click and Drag for an easy way to change the cells state
 - Reset the grid to the initial state (blank if no pattern is selected)
 - Custom pattern can be saved and loaded
-- Pattern can also be loaded from [here](https://conwaylife.com/wiki/Category:Patterns) Right now just the [plaintext format](https://www.conwaylife.com/wiki/Plaintext) is supported.
+- Pattern can also be loaded from [here](https://conwaylife.com/wiki/Category:Patterns).
+Right now just the [plaintext format](https://www.conwaylife.com/wiki/Plaintext) is supported
 - Fixed sized grid.
 The grid size can be edited using the [config.yml](./config.yml) file.
 - Provide information of the game commands and rules.